dylantneal/encore-event-assistant/README.md

-# Encore Event Order Assistant
+# Encore Architect

-A demo-level web application that combines a conversational AI interface with structured data management for event planning.
+A professional web application that combines a conversational AI interface with structured data management for event planning.
 The system allows sales managers to input event requirements in natural language and receive detailed, validated Event Orders (equipment lists) and Jobs Proposals (labor plans).

 ## 🏗️ Architecture